hadronized/strongly-typed-thoughts.net/media/blog/orphans_problem.md

 ```

 Here, you can see that we are using *default features*.
 That means that if you depend on `splines`
-in simple way (for instance, by just giving a version string, i.e. `splines = "0.2"`), you’ll get
+in simple ways (for instance, by just giving a version string, i.e. `splines = "0.2"`), you’ll get
 those features enabled by default.
 In the `splines` case, you’ll get the `"std" ` and
 `"impl-cgmath"` features by default.

-Looking at the `"std"` feature, you can see that it doesn’t depende on anything else.
+Looking at the `"std"` feature, you can see that it doesn’t depend on anything else.
 That feature
 will just make the whole library use the `std` crate.
 If you disable it, you can compile `splines`
 with `no_std`.